 In Stephen Few's latest newsletter he proposed a new method for displaying geospatial data.
 Not long after, based on feedback from Andy Cotgreave and others, he expressed his disappointment with breadth of applications for which the technique seems useful.
 What Few has done though is generate new interest and discussion for expanding and improving our methods for plotting data on maps.

-Stephen worked with Panopticon to produce this comparison tool, but it is limited to three shapes.
+Stephen worked with Panopticon to produce this comparison tool (which is now a dead link), but it is limited to three shapes.
 I wanted to compare more, so I put something together.
 Below are several of the outputs for comparison.

 First we'll start with the bubbles that bricks were intended to replace.
 Seeing overall geographic patterns doesn't require much effort, but distinguishing between any two points of similar size is difficult especially in the bigger circles.
 However, when things begin to overlap geographic patterns remain visible and locations of the points can still be determined.